samlaubscher/Stellar-Drift-Game-M2/README.md

 'to run test just open the html file'

-add into the library - jasmine
+add into the technoloigies / library - jasmine

 unit testing - automated tests